DSF15/GCD_Project/CodeBook.md

 The following transformations are applied within ```run_analysis.R```

 * Feature descriptions are added as variable names.
-* Only the mean and standard deviation variables are retained (among the 561 activity measurements).
+* Only the mean and standard deviation measurement variables are retained (79 of 561 variables).
 This is accomplished by searching for the patterns
   "mean" or "std" within the labels provided by the researchers.
 Features related to "angle" measurements are excluded.
 * The training and test data sets are combined.
 * The activity descriptions (e.g. "WALKING", "SITTING") are appended to the data using the integer activity code (1,2,...,6) and the activity label mapping provided by the resarchers.
 The integer version of activity is subsequently dropped from the data.